instred/ForFunProjects/Machine Learning/dots/Brain_py/README.md

-# Pathfinding/Learning algorith - Dots
+# Pathfinding/Learning algorithm - Dots
 This is my first ML app, a simple one but I had to start with something.